Beneš-Mráz Be-60 Bestiola

-The Beneš-Mráz Be-60 Bestiola was a Czechoslovakian light aircraft produced in the 1930s.
+The Beneš-Mráz Be-60 Bestiola was a Czechoslovak light aircraft produced in the 1930s.
 The highwing monoplane had two side-by-side seats in an enclosed cabin, braced wings, and a fixed undercarriage.
 It was first flown in 1935, undergoing testing quickly.
-Twenty of these aircraft were then sent out to Czechoslovakian flying clubs from April to November 1936.
+Twenty of these aircraft were then sent out to Czechoslovak flying clubs from April to November 1936.